sdmakwana/Face-Recoginization-AMWOS/README.md

 # Face Recoginization: AMWOS

-A Face Recognition application with owner and stranger detection.
+Face Recognition application with owner and stranger detection.

 ## Tech used